 If you were to remove all the nitrifying bacteria in your tank, you would basically send your aquarium into a state that’s known as “new tank syndrome”.

-You can keep fish tanks clean without losing good bacteria by doing smaller clean-ups on a regular basis, rather than catching up on your cleaning duties all in one go.
+You can keep fish tanks clean without without losing good bacteria by doing smaller clean-ups on a regular basis, rather than catching up on your cleaning duties all in one go.

 How Often Should You Clean A Fish Tank?